 Who was the first to come up with the idea of finding an electron in an orbital?

-Heisenberg was the first one to think or develop this idea.
+Heisenberg was the first one to think of or develop this idea.

 Is it possible to determine that the electron is located at a certain exact location with 100% accuracy at a fixed time through measurement?

 No, we cannot determine.

-Which scientists conceived the idea of the uncertainty principle and the concept of wave nature of matter?
+Which scientists proposed the idea of the uncertainty principle and the concept of the wave nature of matter?

 It was Heisenberg and de Broglie.

 What violates the Heisenberg uncertainty principle?

-If an object traveling through spacetime can loop back in time in a certain way, then its trajectory can allow a pair of its components to be measured with perfect accuracy, violating Heisenberg’s uncertainty principle.
+If an object travelling through spacetime can loop back in time in a certain way, then its trajectory can allow a pair of its components to be measured with perfect accuracy, violating Heisenberg’s uncertainty principle.